-Creativity is just planning your classes with novel exercises and new training equipments.
-Today, we have a bunch of equipments: hurdles, cones, medicine balls, elastic bands, dumbells, sticks, plyo box’s, balance mats and cushions, poles, balls, etc…
+Creativity is just planning your classes with novel exercises and new training equipment.
+Today, we have a bunch of equipment: hurdles, cones, medicine balls, elastic bands, dumbells, sticks, plyo boxes, balance mats and cushions, poles, balls, etc…

 PRINCIPLE OF ENJOYMENT

-Enjoyment is so, so important for participation in youth fitness and sport programs (Visek el atl, 2015)!!
-That’s why it’s not difficult to change Karate classes where the Sensei takes the very same Kata and Kihon, months and months in a row, for Playstation or hanging out with friends.
-And why so many Karate teachers continue to push 8 year-old kids repeat the same technique hundreds of times in each class?!?
+Enjoyment is so, so important for participation in youth fitness and sports programs (Visek el al, 2015)!!
+That’s why it’s not difficult to change Karate classes where the Sensei takes the very same Kata and Kihon, months and months in a row, for PlayStation or hanging out with friends.
+And why so many Karate teachers continue to push 8-year-old kids to repeat the same technique hundreds of times in each class?!?

 Man, Sports Science and Psychology show us that that is not effective!!
-Please, see the methodology that Sensei Aschieri and his team developed for FILJKAM (Italian Federation of Wrestling, Judo and Karate).
-Italy have several world class athletes in these Martial Arts/Combat Sports.
+Please, see the methodology that Sensei Aschieri and his team developed for FILJKAM (Italian Federation of Wrestling, Judo, and Karate).
+Italy has several world class athletes in these Martial Arts/Combat Sports.
 They make training fun but effective, at the long-term.

 Don’t be like those Karate Coach that justify all their Dojo’s dropouts with their students’ laziness.

-Although encouragemet from Karate teachers and support from family and friends can influence, the enjoyment a child feels during and after your classes can highly facilitate what we want from them.
+Although encouragement from Karate teachers and support from family and friends can influence, the enjoyment a child feels during and after your classes can highly facilitate what we want from them.

 But what is Enjoyment?!?